 CHAPTER THIRTY—CONDITIONS

-He had talked to James’ mother, Allison.
+He had talked to James’ mother, Catherine.
 She said James hadn’t been in contact with them since they had called him two months ago to inform him of Jonathan’s illness.

-“His father called him just last night,” Allison said.
-“But it went straight to voicemail.
+“His father called him just last night,” Catherine said.
+“But it went to voicemail.
 I think he’s avoiding us, even now.”

 “I couldn’t get a hold of him last night either,” Richard said.
 “The news about his dad’s cancer really affected him.
 I’m surprised he hasn’t contacted you since then.”